A New Periocular Dataset Collected by Mobile Devices in Unconstrained Scenarios: Results and Discussion

 As in the closed-world protocol, the Multi-task model achieved the best results in Rank~$1$, Rank~$5$, AUC, and EER, and the Pairwise network achieved the best Decidability index.
 The Siamese and Pairwise Filters networks trained using the closed-world validation split reached better results than when trained using the open-world validation split.
 We believe this occurred due to the fact that there are fewer classes in the training set in the open-world validation split than in the closed-world validation split.
 Although the open-world validation split corresponds to a more realistic scenario regarding the test set, the networks trained with samples from a larger number of classes can reach a higher capability of generalization, producing discriminative representations even for samples from classes not present in the training stage.

-\subsubsection{Multi-task Learning}
+\subsubsection{Multi-Task Learning}

-The Multi-task model achieved the best results both in the closed- and open-world protocols.
+The Multi-task model reached the best results in the closed- and open-world protocols.
 As this network simultaneously learns different tasks, we perform an ablation study by running some experiments with $4$ new models created by removing one of the tasks at a time.
-The experiments were carried out in the closed-world protocol to evaluate the performance of both identification and verification.
+The experiments were carried out in the closed-world protocol evaluating the performance for identification and verification.
 We also evaluated the results achieved by all models in each~task.

 According to Table~\ref{tab:multitask}, the Multi-task network without the prediction of the mobile device model was the most penalized for the identification task, followed by the network variations without age, gender, and eye side estimation, respectively.
-The gender and eye side classification tasks were handled well by all models, while the device model and age range classification tasks proved to be more challenging.
-One problem in the device model and age range classification is the unbalanced number of samples per class, which can generate a bias during the training stage.
+All models handled the gender and eye side classification tasks well, while the device model and age range classification tasks proved to be more challenging.
+One problem in the device model and age range classification is the unbalanced number of samples per class.
+Such bias probably contributed to the lower results being achieved in these two~tasks.

-Note that in both closed-world and open-world protocols, we only explored the class prediction for the matching.
+Note that we only employed the class prediction for the matching in both closed-world and open-world protocols.
 However, as shown in Table~\ref{tab:multitask}, the multi-task architecture also achieved promising results in the other tasks.
 In this sense, it may be possible to further improve the recognition results by adopting heuristic rules based on the scores of the other~tasks.